const order = Order.init("Pizza Margherita", n = 1);

 16.5 Thread pools

-Thread pools is a very popular programming pattern, which is used specially on servers and daemons processes.
+Thread pools is a very popular programming pattern, which is used especially on servers and daemons processes.
 A thread pool is just a set of threads, or, a “pool” of threads.
-Many programmers like to use this pattern, because it makes easier to manage and use multiple threads, instead of manually creating the threads when you need them.
+Many programmers like to use this pattern, because it makes easier to manage and use multiple threads in your program, instead of manually creating the threads when you need them.

 Also, using thread pools might increase performance as well in your program, especially if your program is constantly creating threads to perform short-lived tasks.
 In such instance, a thread pool might cause an increase in performance because you do not have be constantly creating and destroying threads all the time, so you don’t face a lot of the overhead involved in this constant process of creating and destroying threads.